dbochicchio/vera/VirtualDevices/README.md

 http://*veraip*:3480/data_request?id=lr_updateSwitch&device=214&status=0
 ```

-This is intented to turn a switch on/off and can be adapted for other variables as well.
+This is intended to turn a switch on/off and can be adapted for other variables as well.

 ### OpenLuup/ALTUI
 The devices are working and supported under OpenLuup and ALTUI.
-In this case, just be sure the get the base service file from Vera (automatic if you have the Vera Bridge installed).
+In this case, just be sure the get the base service file from Vera (it's automatic if you have the Vera Bridge installed).

 ### Support
 If you need more help, please post on Vera's forum and tag me (@therealdb).